networknt/light-doc/content/en/tutorial/rest/openapi/database/generation.md

 mvn clean install -DskipTests
 ```

-For this demo, I am going to generate the code into light-example-4j/rest/swagger/database/generated folder so that users can check the code later on from this repository.
+For this demo, I am going to generate the code into light-example-4j/rest/openapi/database/generated folder so that users can check the code later on from this repository.

 Let's check out the light-example-4j repository and back up the existing database project.
 You can later compare your working folder with the .bak folder to see any difference.

 ```
 cd ~/networknt
 git clone https://github.com/networknt/light-example-4j.git
-cd light-example-4j/rest/swagger
+cd light-example-4j/rest/openapi
 mv database database.bak
 ```

-Before generating the project, we need to create a config.json to define packages, artifactId, groupId and other options for the project.
+Before generating the project, we need to create a config.json to define packages, artifactId, groupId, and other options for the project.

-Here is the content of the file and it can be found in ~/networknt/model-config/rest/swagger/database
+Here is the content of the file and it can be found in `~/networknt/model-config/rest/openapi/database`

 ```
 {